Media interviews are available with Alzheimer's Society staff working across the charity.

 He is a keen traveller with a soft spot for Belize, and clearly likes a challenge having climbed Mount Kilimanjaro to boost the Macmillan fundraising cause and also putting on his running shoes to tackle the Royal Parks Foundation Half-Marathon.

 Helen Foster - Operations Director - Transformation and Strategic Change

 Helen is Operations Director North at Alzheimer's Society where she has worked for 10½ years.
 She is responsible for the strategic development and operation of all services across the Northern Region.

 Beginning her career in the voluntary sector around 30 years ago as a practitioner, she has worked all over the country in roles at Citizen Advice Bureau, Age UK and Action for Blind People, before becoming an Area Manager for Alzheimer's Society in 2005.

 Having been a carer for her mother who had vascular dementia, been a practitioner and now a strategic manager, she can bring a unique perspective from all these roles to service development and operations.

 Passionate about improving outcomes for people affected by dementia, she is keen to establish partnership working and forge relationships with the public and private sector.

-Bernadine McCrory - Operations Director (Northern Ireland)
+Bernadine McCrory - Country Director (Northern Ireland)